Your free business.com+ membership unlocks exclusive tech deals and advisor support

 When to use push marketing

-Use push marketing in the following scenarios:
+You may want to use push marketing in the following situations:

 • To build awareness and establish a customer base as a new company

-• When launching a new product
+• When launching a new product or service

 Did You Know?Did you know